leonpapazianis/apistub/README.md

 apistub
 =======

-Apistub is a small nodejs module which is used to quickly stub out restful api's based on monogosejs schemas that are persisted in a mongo DB.
+Apistub is a small nodejs module which is used with expressjs to quickly stub out restful api's based on monogosejs schemas that are persisted in a mongo DB.
 #Features
 * Pagination
 * Filtering on all properties of return object